-- 1. The schematic diagram in Figure 9 outlines the planning process as a series of steps each of which contain varying numbers of tasks.
+56. The schematic diagram in Figure 6 outlines the planning process as a series of steps each of which contain varying numbers of tasks.
 The steps and tasks are sometimes iterative and often interdependent.
 Each of these steps and the task they comprise are discussed in this section.
 It bears repeating that these steps provide the framework within which the WMZ team and other stakeholders will refine and develop in detail their approach according to the needs and conditions in their catchment.
 They are not meant to be followed mechanically, but rather to provide guidance on the catchment management planning process.
-As experience is gained in undertaking catchment management planning in Uganda, these guidelines will be refined to reflect lessons learned. - 2.
-Step 1 establishes the information foundation on which the remainder of the planning process rests.
-The aim is delineate and describe the catchment and to compile and organize the data and information the knowledge base that is needed to support the planning process.
-Since the spatial qualities of much of the relevant data are critical to the planning process, it is also necessary to establish and operationalize a GIS system for the zone with the support of the DWRM GIS Center.
+As experience is gained in undertaking catchment management planning in Uganda, these guidelines will be refined to reflect lessons learned.

+Figure 6: Overview of the catchment management planning process